akshita1sharma/Prop-Types-in-React/README.md

+I built a React application using Vite that demonstrates the use of PropTypes to validate component props such as name, age, and student status, ensuring type safety and reliable component behavior.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.